The-Heroes-Journey-EQEMU/eqdb/maps/README.md

 Using the maps in maps/ directory.
 We want to generate 3d geometry that can be fed into babylon.js for viewing.

+**Storage Architecture:**
+- 3D geometry (glTF) files are stored in the filesystem (or CDN) for fast serving and browser/CDN caching.
+- Only metadata (zone info, file path, stats, waypoints) is stored in the database for fast queries and relationships.
+- This hybrid approach is the recommended and implemented strategy for the map conversion system, ensuring both performance and flexibility.

 Initial Stage:
 Proof of concept, single map (overthere).
  1) Analyze files based on mapping standards